Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Conclusion

+The integrated \cii\ luminosities of our simulated galaxies strongly correlate with their SFRs, and in a manner that agrees well (both in terms of slope and overall normalization) with the observed $L_{\rm [CII]} - {\rm SFR}$ relations for normal star-forming galaxies at both low and high redshifts.
 We have also examined the relationship between the $1\,{\rm kpc}$-averaged surface densities of $L_{\rm [C{\sc II}]}$ and ${\rm SFR}$ across our simulated galaxies.
-The resulting $\CIIsd-\SFRsd$ relation spans more than six orders of magnitude in \SFRsd ($\sim 10^{-5}-10\,{\rm \lsun\,kpc^{-2}}$), extending beyond the observed ranges at both the low and high end of the relation.
-Over most of this range we find that the $\CIIsd-\SFRsd$ relation is well-described by a power-law, i.e.\ similar to the observed relation from local spirals and dwarf galaxies (D14, H15, K15) but with a shallower slope ($0.60\pm 0.02$) and a higher normalization versus from observations.
+The resulting $\CIIsd-\SFRsd$ relation spans six orders of magnitude in \SFRsd ($\sim 10^{-5}-10\,{\rm \msun\,yr^{-1}\,kpc^{-2}}$), extending beyond the observed ranges at both the low and high end of the relation.
+In the \SFRsd-range where a direct comparison with observations can be made ($\sim 0.001-1\,{\rm \msun\,yr^{-1}\,kpc^{-2}}$) we find excellent agreement with our simulations.

-The correlation between \cii and SFR -- in the integrated as well as the resolved incarnation -- is found to be strongest (i.e.\ exhibiting the steepest slope) for the molecular gas phase.
-We argue that this is due to the fact that the \cii luminosity scales with the amount of molecular gas present in our simulated galaxies, which again is closely related to the amount of star formation going on.
-For the atomic and ionized gas phases, we do not find a similar scaling relationship between the \cii\ luminosity and gas mass.

-Our work therefore supports the notion that for normal star-forming galaxies, \cii\ is a {\it bona fide} tracer of molecular gas and star formation.
-Furthermore, we hypothesize that galaxies in which a large fraction of the ISM is in the molecular phase and actively forming stars will display a steeper ${\rm \cii - SFR}$ relationship than galaxies with ISM dominated by atomic/ionized gas.
-See the following Outlook chapter for future work that will extend the present study.